jameswolpe/jameswolpe/README.md

 ### Hi there 👋
+I am a student at St. Lawrence University in Canton, NY currently persuing a major in statistics with a minor in film studies and Sports/Exercise Science.
+At St. Lawrernce I am a member of the Men's Tennis Team and apart of a living and learning themme community on campus.

+In my freetime I like to socialize with friends, watch movies, root on the Red Sox, and watch the Celtics loose.

 <!--
 **jameswolpe/jameswolpe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.